Linus-J/DEX-Arb-Analysis/README.md

 # DEX Arbitrage Analysis Tool  ![license](https://img.shields.io/badge/License-MIT-green.svg?label=license)

 This tool will attempt to detect a profitable transaction and upload it to the next block in Ethereum Mainet by using DEX arbitrage.
 This fork of the original [rusty-john](https://github.com/RenatoDev3/rusty-john) repo does away with the MEV bot deployment and adapts the source to analyse potential arb opportunities without execution instead.
-Now, we don't require any wallet and can use the adapted source to inspect the algorithm's behaviour.
+The tool can be used for free (without any wallet balance).

 ## Features